taromero/latte/README.md

 #### Motivation

-Velocity's goal is complex, and I've experienced some issues while working with it.
-I agree that Velocity is a great idea, but I still feel it a bit unstable.
-Also, some features can be unnecessary overhead for **some** projects.

 The aim of this project is to provide a minimal library to just run specs mocha-style, upon running a command.
-No reactive feedback of test while coding, no mirrors, no common platform for different testing frameworks (which are all good things).
-Simplicity.
-You can only run unit and integration test currently.

 #### How to use

-1. `meteor add canotto90:latte`.
-2. `meteor add practicalmeteor:chai`.
-Latte needs an assertion library, and I've been using ChaiJS.
+1. `npm install latte`.
+2. `npm install chai`.
+For assertions.
-2. Write a spec anywhere in a server directory.
+3. Write a spec anywhere in a server directory.
-5. On the command line, run: `NODE_ENV=test RUN_TESTS=1 meteor --once`
+4. On the command line, run: `NODE_ENV=test RUN_TESTS=1 meteor --once`

 #### Workflow

+###### Development (watch-mode)

+1. Run `NODE_ENV=test RUN_TESTS=cont meteor`.
+2. Write your specs.
+You'll likely want to use `ddescribe` to only run that test until you got it right.
+3. Watch the tests run.
+If you are using Meteor v1.5+ the code reload should be fast.
+4. Fix your code or tests until they are ok.

+###### CI (single-run-mode)

 1. Write your specs.
 2. Run `NODE_ENV=test RUN_TESTS=1 meteor --once`.
 3. Watch test report.
-4. Watch the run finish returning the exit code (useful for CI).
+4. Check the exit code to mark the build state.

-#### Features
+#### Highlights

+- It runs inside `Meteor's context` (any variable that is available when running the app is available on the tests).
 - It connects to a `separate DB` from development's one (though on the same Mongo server).
 You can specify which DB to use by setting T.testingDbName.
 The default is `meteor_latte`.
+And *switches back to develop's db* after running tests.
 - It `cleans up the database` upon start, and after running each describe block.
+So the DB state is clean for each test block.
 - Simple (yet nice?) `console based report`.
-- It runs inside `Meteor's context` (you can user global variables, such as Meteor collections).

-#### How to debug

-As latte doesn't use mirrors, it's just like debugging regular Meteor code.
-Run `NODE_ENV=test RUN_TESTS=true meteor debug`, and either use node inspector or node's CLI tool.

-Option A - Node Inspector:

-`NODE_ENV=test RUN_TESTS=1 meteor debug --once`.
-Then open chrome with the provided URL (usually `http://localhost:8080/debug?port=5858`).

-Option B - Node CLI Debugger:

-`NODE_ENV=test RUN_TESTS=1 NODE_OPTIONS=--debug-brk meteor --once`.
-Then on a different terminal run `node debug localhost:5858`.
-Ref: https://nodejs.org/api/debugger.html.

-##### Run tests on code change

-Use `NODE_ENV=test RUN_TESTS=cont meteor` to run tests automatically when files change. `cont` tells Latte not to end the Meteor process.
-Ideally, not using the `--once` argument should be enough to allow continuous testing, but doesn't seem to be a way to detect which arguments were used when running meteor (like we can in simple nodejs apps).

-Latte uses testing's DB when running tests, and *switches back to develop's db* after running tests.

 ##### Run selected tests